Expertise and confidence explain how social influence evolves along intellective tasks: Materials and methods

-This experimental setting was run on the Platform for Online Group Studies (POGS) and tests the participants' intellective memory.
-Each experiment consists of nine rounds of five intellective questions each, with teams surveyed after each round.
+In this study, each experiment consists of nine rounds of five intellective questions each, with teams surveyed after each round.
 At the end of each round, subjects are asked to record the influence of their teammates in their decision-making process as a percent value, such that the sum of all values adds up to 100.
-Every subject assumes they are given a total of 100 chips and instructed to distribute these chips to indicate the relative importance of each member in determining their own final answer on all past problems.
-Thus, the number of chips that a subject allocates to a particular member should indicate the extend to which they were personally influenced by that member.
+Thus, the number of chips that a subject allocates to a particular member should indicate the relative extent to which they were personally influenced by that member.
 The number of chips that subjects allocate to themselves should indicate the extent to which their final answer was not affected by the conversation.
-If an individual felt that all conversations so far provided no influence to their choice of answer, then they would put 100 besides their own name.
-If the conversation caused them to abandon their approach to the problem, then they are instructed to put zero beside their own name and allocate all the chips to one or more of the other members.

-After normalization, the self-reported interpersonal influences form a row-stochastic influence matrix for every round, containing only non-negative entries (in a row-stochastic matrix every row sums up to one).
+After normalization, the self-reported interpersonal influences form a row-stochastic influence matrix for every round, containing only non-negative entries (every row sums up to one in a row-stochastic matrix).
 The platform ensures that in each inquiry, the reported influence matrix has non-negative entries and is row-stochastic.
-Additionally, the platform collects a log of all the instant messages including time of message and content during every question, the individual and group answers, and the self-reported influence matrices.
+Additionally, the platform collects the instant messages including time and content of every message, the individual and group answers, and the self-reported influence matrices.

 Since the platform displays the correct answer to every question immediately after the group submits its response, attentive subjects can use the individual responses and text discussion to keep track of which individual teammates may have expertise in one or more areas over the course of the experiment.
 Thus, along the problem sequence, the team may solve problems more efficiently and also more accurately.